 First, you need to clearly determine the type of party you’re planning.
 Will this be an after-hours party or an at-work celebration?
 Formal or casual?
 Activity or reception?
 Or, do you want to incorporate a charitable activity that will bring everyone together for a good cause?

 Second, when you figure these out, brainstorm relevant experiences and activities your attendees will love.
 You can reflect on the personalities and preferences of your team members.
-Know their interests, what’s trending, and come up with a theme that the majority could truly enjoy.
+Know their interests and what’s trending, and come up with a theme that the majority could truly enjoy.

 You’ll obviously be limited in what you can do, but with a well thought-out and fun theme, your guests will be excited for the party to come.